kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 Knative eventing interfaces need to be abstracted to:

 * Accommodate the flux in the Knative eventing APIs.
-* Provide an event publish and subscribe model that is consistent with Kyma concepts.
+* Provide an event publishing and subscribe model that is consistent with Kyma concepts.
   * Publish

    | Kyma                                                             | Knative                                                                                                                              |